bigqio/bigq/README.md

 First things first - do you need help or have feedback?
 Contact me at joel dot christner at gmail dot com or file an issue here!

-## New in v2.0.4
+## New in v2.1.x

-- Migrate from Mono.Data.Sqlite to System.Data.SQLite
+- Refactor to reduce code complexity, improve performance, and improve stability

 ## Description